-Announcement of the continued application of the countercyclical buffer rate for the Republic of Croatia for the first quarter of 2022
+Announcement of the continued application of the countercyclical buffer rate for the Republic of Croatia for the fourth quarter of 2022

-The Croatian National Bank has carried out a regular quarterly assessment of the required level of countercyclical capital buffer.
-Taking into account the need to ensure continuity of bank lending to the non-financial private sector amid worsening of economic developments caused by the coronavirus pandemic, the countercyclical buffer rate that will be applied in the first quarter of 2022, i.e. from 1 January 2022, will remain to be 0%.
+The Croatian National Bank has carried out a regular quarterly assessment of the required level of the countercyclical capital buffer.
+Based on a recent analytical assessment of cyclical systemic risk evolution, the CNB announces that the same rate of 0% will continue to be applied in the fourth quarter of 2022 as of 1 October 2022.
 The relevant information pursuant to Article 119 and Article 123 of the Credit Institutions Act can be found below.

 Chart 1: Buffer guide

 Chart 2: Specific indicator of relative indebtedness and short-term gapa

 Chart 3: Standardised indicator of relative indebtedness and short-term gapa